 We hold occasional brown-bag lunches on a weekday.
-Bring your own lunch; tea and coffee will be available in the Meeting House.
+Bring your own lunch; tea and coffee will usually be available in the Meeting House.
 If the weather is nice, we might eat outside.
 When meeting in person isn’t prudent, we meet via Zoom.
 The Zoom link is sent out by email.
 Brown-bag lunches are usually smaller gatherings than our potlucks, and so can be a good way to get to know people better in a relaxed setting.

 Gentle Exercise Classes

 Rhonda Ashurst leads a series of gentle exercises from Tai Chi, Chi Qigong, and Yoga; she calls her class Embodying the Light.
 She’s held the classes in the Meeting House, via Zoom, and in Cole Park (at the intersection of Coleman Dr. and Wesley Dr. in northwest Reno.)
 If you would like to do the Embodying the Light practice on your own, the complete practice is now available on video.
 If you would prefer to do just a few forms or part of the class, shorter videos are on Rhonda’s website.
 Check our newsletter for upcoming classes via Zoom or in person.
 You can read more here.